What I Take and Why

 Bedtime (~9 PM)

-My regimen is built around science-backed supplements that address key areas of health: hydration, mitochondrial function, metabolism, cognitive support, gut health, and recovery.
-Obviously, it’s not about taking as many supplements as possible—it’s about taking the right ones at the right times to optimize performance and longevity.
+The regimen targets a few specific systems: hydration, mitochondrial function, metabolism, cognitive support, gut health, and recovery.
+The point isn’t to take as many supplements as possible.
+It’s to take the right ones at the right times for what they’re meant to do.

 Changelog